fortnite-in-minecraft/MinecraftRoyale/README.md

 ![epic game](battleroyale-cropped.png)

 ## What is it?
-It is a Minecraft™️ [Ultra Hard Core](https://minecraft.gamepedia.com/Ultra_Hardcore) server.
+It is a Minecraft™️ [Ultra Hard Core](https://minecraft.gamepedia.com/Ultra_Hardcore) PVP/raiding server.

 ## Game overview
 - The entry fee is $5.
 - The game is played in 1-week rounds.
-- You'll spawn randomly in the map
+- You'll spawn randomly in the map.
 - Every time you kill someone you get points.
 - The player with the most points wins the round and one ranking point.
 - The player with the most ranking points wins the game.